Generating Charitable Receipts

 If you receive gift in kind (non-"cash") donations, it is very important that you read the topic on Gifts in Kind.

-For Canadian users, there is an option in Maintenance à Receipt Options for "Use different receipts for Gifts in Kind / Non-Cash Gifts".
-If you select that option (which is selected by default) then the normal receipts on the Receipt menu will exclude any donations whose Cheque # / Paid By value is "Gift in Kind", which is an option on the drop-down list for that field.
-Receipts for gifts in kind are then instead generated by using the menu options on the Receipt à Gift in Kind Receipts sub-menu, which replicate the options on the main Receipt menu.
+Important: For Canadian users, the normal receipts on the Receipt menu will exclude any donations whose Cheque # / Paid By value is "Gift in Kind", which is an option on the drop-down list for that field.
+Receipts for gifts in kind are then instead generated by using the menu options on the Receipt ⇒ Gift in Kind Receipts sub-menu, which replicate the options on the main Receipt menu.
+So you will have to use two menu options if the donor(s) you are creating receipts for have both gift in kind and non-gift in kind donations, to cover all of those donations!

 See Also